 Population – Who is this intervention seeking to benefit?

-Are there any obvious types of patients that should feature in this application who ought to benefit from the research, ie, elderly, homeless, particular racial or cultural groups – any groups with protected characteristics or characteristics that are not protected by law – what do we know about this population.
+Are there any obvious types of patients that should feature in this application as specific groups which ought to benefit from the research, ie, elderly, homeless, particular ethnic or cultural groups – any groups with protected characteristics or characteristics that are not protected by law – what do we know about this population.

 Does this population (or groups of people) have a charity, social club, pressure group that might be useful to include in a strategic manner while developing this application.
 Is there the potential to include someone right from the beginning who works with that population?
 This might be separate from the PPI as this might be another health professional or this might be part of the PPI strategy.

-Does the Patient and Public Involvement (PPI) group include people with backgrounds that are relevant here – are all affected populations represented.
+Does the PPI group include people with backgrounds that are relevant here – are all affected populations represented.

-Example: if you are looking at those with diabetes you must acknowledge that rates are higher in those from South East Asia and seek to have representation from an organisation that supports people from South East Asia and a PPI group that includes people from South East Asia.
+Example: If you are looking at those with diabetes you must acknowledge that rates are higher in those from Southeast Asia and seek to have representation from an organisation that supports people from Southeast Asia and a PPI group that contains people from South East Asia.